MrDopey/docker-size-visualization/readme.md

 Things that are probably affected by image sizes, but need to verify
 * Storage for docker registry
-* Time taken to pull image (less relevant here, give here we are looking at a collection of images instead of a single image)
+* Time taken to pull image in production environment when your node already has some layers in it's registry from the older version
+(e.g. going from v1.3 -> v1.4 and already sharing some layers)
   * Think severless applications
   * Think k8s and needing the image on the node

 # More questions to answer

-Does any of this matter?
-Most people have ci/cd running their docker image build step (Jenkins / github actions etc)
+~~Does any of this matter?
+Most people have ci/cd running their docker image build step (Jenkins / github actions etc)~~

-Given that the job can run on any node, depending on many factors like frequency of build, whether builds workspaces are epheremal / workspace clean up frequency.
+~~Given that the job can run on any node, depending on many factors like frequency of build, whether builds workspaces are epheremal / workspace clean up frequency. ~~

-Does most of this mean that every build effectively runs with `--no-cache` and all of this is a moot exercise?
+~~does most of this mean that every build effectively runs with `--no-cache` and all of this is a moot exercise?~~

+This is actually solved already with docker cache backends: https://docs.docker.com/build/cache/

 # How to run
 Need graphviz to be installed